ShannonDescriptors/Ames_mutagenicity_MLP_CNN/README.md

 Description
 -----------
 Shannon entropy framework has been demonstrated as an efficient descriptor for classification-type machine learning problem using (i) MLP-based and (ii) MLP+CNN based-deep neural networks.
-In this specific case, we model classify the toxicity labels as per the Ames mutagenicity data set.
+In this specific case, we model or classify the toxicity labels as per the Ames mutagenicity data set.
 The specific objectives of the codes are described in the Notes section below.
-The basic dataset has been provided in the repository in the form of .csv files.
+The basic dataset has been provided in the repository in the form of .csv files within the 'features_mutagenicity_with_shannon_with_smiles.rar' file.

 Usage
 -----